Inbin Kim

+Inbin Kim (31 March 1555 – 30 November 1613), or Concubine In, (Note: The literal translation of bin (빈; 嬪) is "concubine".
+Combined with the honorific title in (인; 仁), the full meaning is "Benevolent Concubine".) of the Suwon Kim clan, was a consort of Seonjo of Joseon and the biological grandmother of King Injo.

 Life

 Early life

-Lady Kim was born in the Suwon Kim clan as the daughter of Kim Han-U and his wife, Lady Yi.
-Her maternal grandfather was of the royal Jeonju Yi clan and a great-grandson of Taejong of Joseon, making Consort In and her husband cousins.
-Her niece was also a royal concubine of Gwanghaegun of Joseon, Royal Consort Sowon Shin.
+Lady Kim was born in the Suwon Kim clan as the daughter of Kim Han-u and his wife.
+Her maternal grandfather was of the royal Jeonju Yi clan as a descendant of Grand Prince Hyoryŏng, King Taejong's second son; this made Lady Kim a distant cousin of King Seonjo.
+Her elder sister's daughter later became Sowon Shin, a relatively low-ranked consort of Gwanghaegun.

-Royal Consort
+Royal consort

-Royal Noble Consort Gyeong, one of Lady Kim's cousins, who was a royal concubine to Myeongjong of Joseon, raised her in the royal palace.
-Lady Kim caught the eyes of Queen Insun, who recommended her to King Seonjo as a concubine.
-In 1573, the 4th year of Seonjo's reign, Lady Kim was appointed as Sukwon (淑媛), the lowest rank of the king's consorts.
-She was promoted more in later years, becoming in 1604, Royal Noble Consort with the prefix of In, meaning benevolence.
+Concubine Gyeong, one of Lady Kim's cousins, who was a consort of King Myeongjong, raised her in the palace.
+Lady Kim caught the eye of King Seonjo's adoptive mother, Queen Insun, who recommended her to the king as a consort.
+In 1573, Lady Kim was appointed as a royal consort of the junior fourth rank (숙원; 淑媛; sugwon), the lowest rank of the king's consorts.
+She was promoted in the following years, finally rising in 1604 to the senior first rank, with the honorific title in, meaning "benevolence".

-During her time spent in the palace, she gave birth to four sons and four daughters; only her first son died in childhood.
-The King favoured her second son, Prince Shinseong, hoping to make him Crown Prince.
-After the Imjin War broke out, Prince Shinseong died in Uiju County and his elder half-brother, Gwanghaegun, was made heir.
-Although Inbin Kim didn't have a good relationship with Consort Gong, she defended Gwanghaegun later in life.
+During her time spent in the palace, she gave birth to four sons and five daughters; her first son died young.
+The king favoured her second son, Prince Shinseong, hoping to make him crown prince.
+However, after the Imjin War broke out, Prince Shinseong died in Uiju County and his elder half-brother, Gwanghaegun, was named heir.
+Lady Kim defended Gwanghaegun later in life, although her relationship with his biological mother, the late Concubine Gong, hadn't been good in their youth.

 Death

-Consort In died on 30 November 1613, aged 58, during the reign of Gwanghaegun of Joseon.
-Gwanghaeun suspended court for three days and posthumously awarded her the name Gyeonghye.
+Lady died on 30 November 1613, aged 58, during Gwanghaegun's reign.